vijaysn02/Realm-Master/README.md

-# Project Name
+# Realm Master

 ## Introduction:

-This project is created to understand the working of Project Name and also to have a ready made component for integration in the projects.
+This project is created to understand the working of Realm Master and also to have a ready made component for integration in the projects.

 If you want to implement it straight away, you can make copy the handler in the project and jump to the Usage part.